jayridge/rtsprelay/README.md

 ## test

 To test you must create a RECORD session and one or more PLAY sessions.
+The endpoint is dynamically created based on the first element in the uri path.

-You will need to update the rtsp location and encode/decode parameters for your environment.
+You may need to update the rtsp location and encode/decode parameters for your environment.

 ### record